 Ski Big Bear has 4 aerial chairlifts.
 Each chair on the chairlift is able to hold one or two people.
 The chairlift takes you to the top of the mountain.
 Chairlifts require a little practice to use.
 Beginners should start with the Little Bear Chair.
 Ski Big Bear recommends that you take a lesson with the ski school to learn how to ride the chairlift.
 Make the lift attendant aware if it is your first time riding the chairlift.
 No matter how long you have beenn riding a chairlift, you should ride with the safety bar down, sit still always facing forward and never reach for a dropped item.
 Additional information on riding the chairlift safely can be found at: http://www.kidsonlifts.org

 If you have mentioned that you want to learn to ski or snowboard chances are you have thought about or someone else has told you that there is a possibility for injury.
 Since 1970, ski injuries have dropped 50% due to changes in technology affecting ski equipment.
 Our mountain maintains a ski patrol whose sole purpose is to maintain safety on the mountain.
 They will check passes, provide first aid and supervise behavior on the mountain.
 By using the facilities at Ski Big Bear, you agree to the waiver that is printed on the lift ticket.

 Your kids are going to LOVE Ski Big Bear!
 Snow Sports School is the perfect place for them to start.
 We provide private lessons for children as young as 4 years of age.
-Group lessons are available for children as young as 7.
-Group lessons are available for beginners only.
+Group lessons are available for children as young as 6.
+Group lessons are available for 1st time beginners only.